SAP Implementation Project: What Could Go Horribly Wrong?

 noel dcosta sap implementation

-I’ve seen one consistent factor in successful SAP implementations: a strong project team.
+I’ve seen one consistent factor in successful SAP implementation projects: a strong project team.
 The right mix of skills and commitment can make all the difference.
 Here’s a breakdown of the key roles and what each contributes.

 1. Executive Sponsor